aetomack/kasama/README.md

+Terminal emulator in C.

+Learning low level programming.

-Personal terminal emulator.
-TODO: Need to switch from x11 to wayland
+Converting from x11 to wayland.